iotaledger/integration-services/documentation/docs/examples/java/delete-users.md

 ```

 :::note
-You can only remove an identity in the Integration Services backend, **the Identity cannot be removed from the Tangle**.
+You cannot delete an identity from the Tangle.
+You can only remove it from the Integration Services database.
 :::

 ## Get an Identity Directly from the Tangle